asahnoln/ds-test/README.md

 As conditions for filtering maintainers are not specified and might change in the future, trais approach is provided to quickly substitute one filtering condition with another.

-Current contributions filter DOES NOT GUARANTEE that user is a core maintainer.
+Current contributions filter DOES NOT GUARANTEE that user is a core maintainer, or a core maintainer is present.
 Further analysis is needed.

 Example at [MaintainerFilterByContributions](./app/Services/Traits/MaintainerFilterByContributions.php)